Code of Scotland Yard

-Code of Scotland Yard (also known as The Shop at Sly Corner) is a 1947 British crime film directed by George King and starring Oskar Homolka, Muriel Pavlow and Derek Farr.
+Code of Scotland Yard (also known as The Shop at Sly Corner) is a 1947 British crime film directed by George King and starring Oscar Homolka, Muriel Pavlow and Derek Farr.
 It was written by Reginald Long and Katherine Strueby based on the stage play The Shop at Sly Corner by Edward Percy.

 Synopsis

 A French antique dealer lives a comfortable life in London.
 He cares only for his daughter, who is trying to become a professional concert violinist.
 When his shop assistant discovers that much of his money comes from fencing stolen goods he attempts to blackmail the Frenchman.